If you want to reach a global audience, you need to be ready to localize your content, product, and customer support in

 Does your tool integrate with:

 - Design tools like Figma, Sketch, and Adobe XD so you can easily see how translations impact (or potentially break) layout, design, and overall UX early on before a single line of code is written?

-- Code repositories like Github, Gitlab, and Bitbucket, so you can instantly import language file updates?
+- Code repositories like Github, Gitlab, Bitbucket, and Azure Repos so you can instantly import language file updates?

 - Engineering tools like Jenkins, Grunt, and Docker so you can build faster and more seamlessly?